 Collection is NOT Preservation

 Even relatively experienced legal professionals tend to conflate preservation and collection.
-While collecting as a way to preserve certainly would meet the court's intention, it is a very costly and inefficient way to do so.
+While collecting as a way to preserve certainly meets the court's requirements, it is a very costly and inefficient way to do so.
 Think of preservation in terms of ensuring potentially relevant data isn't deleted.
 Courts don't prescribe a particular method for preservation, they just require that it gets done.
 Collection, on the other hand, is the first tangible step towards producing documents to the other side.
 While certainly not all collected documents will ultimately get produced, the idea is that collection feeds into the review process, which in turn dictates the production set.
 Put simply, preservation is very process based, while collection is much more action based (and usually way more technical).

 Types of ESI That Must Be Collected

 Virtually every form of electronic data is up for grabs in e-discovery.
 And while it's one thing to identify and preserve various forms of ESI, it's often quite another to actually go out and collect it all.
 Different data sources have different levels of accessibility and present different collection challenges.
-Here is a breakdown of five common categories of ESI that might need to be collected for e-discovery:
+Here is a breakdown of several common categories of ESI that might need to be collected for e-discovery:

 Data that you interact with on a regular basis, such as email and other traditional files that are stored on a local hard drive or network drive.
 This ESI tends to be fairly easy to access and collect.